 Social media is where to start when you’re looking to work in the marketing area of publishing.

 How do you develop your skills in your current role?

 As I said before, you learn a lot on the job when you’re working in marketing.
 My mentor in the marketing arena told me recently that she has never stopped learning how to market, whilst working in publishing.
 And she’s worked in publishing for over 10 years.
 Things are constantly changing and challenges arise – such as COVID – which marketers have to adapt to.
 Sometimes more than say, an editor.

 I have learned how to reach out to potential partners for giveaways and sponsorship.
 I know how to advertise via Facebook, Google, YouTube, Twitter, and even via posters on the tube and in newspapers.

 I’ve done stunts in the office, recorded my team and authors doing ridiculous things to promote a book and I’ve talked to thousands of people about the wonderful books I work on.
 And I still feel like I’m only at the beginning of my learning journey.
 You never stop learning and developing new skills in marketing and that’s part of the reason I love it.
 As I can’t sit still for long!

 What tasks are most common in marketing?

 Your everyday task is to reach readers, so talking to readers is paramount.
 Be it via organic social where you build communities via Book Clubs and commenting on posts and reviews.
-To brainstorming copy-lines like ‘The best thriller ever’ (but better and more creative than that!) and designing assets that stop people in their tracks as they’re scrolling through Twitter at 10pm.
+From brainstorming copy-lines like ‘The best thriller ever’ (but better and more creative than that!) and designing assets that stop people in their tracks as they’re scrolling through Twitter at 10 pm.

 Everything is focused on that, and whenever I feel overwhelmed or in need of a good idea that’s what I go back to.
 And it’s the first thing you’ll learn when you enter the marketing world of publishing.